Skip to content

 When you don't want to upload an explicit polyline to the GPU you can let the shader compute each vertex position.

-Provide a gpuPositionNode function that receives the per-vertex counter (ranging from 0→1 along the line) and returns a vec3 position.
+Provide a gpuPositionNode function that receives the per-vertex progress (ranging from 0→1 along the line) and returns a vec3 position.

 javascript